khalid-hussain/shaheen/chap9.md

 The newcomer replied, "Yes!
 I have come with an important piece of news."

-"Have you been sent by Moosa?"
+"Have you been sent by Musa?"

 "No. I have come on my own."

-"If you have not come through Moosa, then, your news can't be important and you should have given consideration to the fact that this assembly was being addressed by the Sultan of Granada."
+"If you have not come through Musa, then, your news can't be important and you should have given consideration to the fact that this assembly was being addressed by the Sultan of Granada."